 One objective of the baseline pilot studies was to identify measures on which to focus continued energy code education, training, and outreach activities in Phase II.
 PNNL calculated energy savings, energy cost savings, and emission reductions for each measure that met the methodology criteria.
 The DOE methodology targeted any key item where at least 15% of field observations did not meet the corresponding prescriptive code requirement and thus savings could be achieved through improved compliance.
-Potential annual energy cost savings by state ranges from a low of \$1.2 million in Kentucky to a high of nearly \$4.9 million in Texas.
-Combined, the seven original field study states exhibit the potential for over \$18 million in annual savings through increased compliance with codes already in place.
+When summing annual savings across states we can identify which measures have the greatest potential for energy, cost, and emissions savings through improved compliance.
+Table 2.12 ranks measures across all states in order of total potential energy cost savings in Phase I.